Gotta Get Thru This (song)

 "Gotta Get Thru This" is the debut single of New Zealand-British singer Daniel Bedingfield.
 The song was released in November 2001 as the lead single from his debut studio album of the same name (2002).
 The track, along with some others, was recorded in Bedingfield's bedroom with his PC and a microphone, using the music software Reason.

 The single went to number one on the UK Singles Chart in both 2001 and 2002, making it one of Bedingfield's most successful singles on the chart.
-Outside the United Kingdom, the single peaked within the top ten of the charts in Australia, Canada and the United States.
+Outside the United Kingdom, the single peaked within the top ten of the charts in Australia, Canada and the United States, becoming Bedingfield's highest charting U.S. hit.
 In the latter country, it received a Grammy Award nomination for Best Dance Recording but lost to "Days Go By" by Dirty Vegas.
-The single became Britain's sixteenth biggest-selling single of 2001 and has since been certified platinum.
+The single became Britain's sixteenth biggest-selling single of 2001 and has since been certified double platinum.
 Capital Xtra included the song on their list of "The Best Old-School Garage Anthems of All Time".

 Song background

 Bedingfield was inspired to write the song while walking across Tower Bridge in London, frustrated at being separated from a girl he was in love with from Leeds, in the north of England.
 The girl was a red-haired American dancer named Gina, and he was upset that the distance between them was preventing him from pursuing her.
-Bedingfield went home and recorded the song in his bedroom with a microphone plugged to his home computer using a Making Waves computer audio program.
+Bedingfield went home and recorded the song in his bedroom with a microphone plugged into his home computer using the Making Waves audio program.
 The song cost £1,500 to record, and after pressing some of his own copies of the song, Bedingfield sent them to various DJs, and DJ EZ included it on a compilation.
 After hearing it, Polydor signed him, and the song became a big hit.